ptabasso2/oteljavalab/section07/README.md

     This sets the OTLP exporter to send data to `http://my-collector:4317`.

-2. **Resource Attributes**: You can specify additional resource attributes, such as environment, to be attached to all spans and metrics:
+2. **Resource attributes**: You can specify additional resource attributes, such as environment, to be attached to all spans and metrics:

     ```java
     -Dotel.resource.attributes=environment=production